What is targeted cancer therapy?

 In the next few sections we will cover:

-- What’s the goal of targeted therapy treatment?
+- Some of the main types of targeted therapy

-- Other questions you may have about targeted therapy
+- Answers to some common questions you might have about targeted therapy